sumeyyedrl/Game_Project/README.md

 ![Ekran görüntüsü 2023-05-14 173944](https://github.com/sumeyyedrl/Game_Project/assets/92041818/d7d324a4-7869-4808-b1f4-320842c17e78)

 **This project mostly includes Javascript codes.
 Key press and mouse click are listenning by the event listenners and helping you to control the game.
-Other than that HTML Canvas element creates the chance to draw the game on a website.**
+Other than that HTML Canvas element creates the chance to draw the game on a website.
+The codes and the icons that have been used are uploaded.**

 ### Prerequisites
 All you need to do is go to this [link](http://escaperoom.coolpage.biz/) and start enjoying the game!